AK in Cash Games and Tournaments

 Ninja Tip for Low-Stakes Tournaments

-If there is a standard raise ahead of you and a couple of callers, try quickly moving all-in.
-You probably aren’t up against Aces or Kings (unless you’re very unlucky) since it probably would have been reraised.
+If there is a standard raise ahead of you or just a couple of callers, try quickly moving all-in.
+You probably aren’t up against Aces or Kings (unless you’re very unlucky) since it often would have been reraised before the action got to you.
 You look like you’re impatient and have a plane to catch but you’re really setting a trap.

 A lot of the time you’ll pick up a small pot right there, which is great.
 However, I find that the most likely hand to call yours here is a weaker Ace or King.
 Many players who play small-stakes Sit and Gos or multi-table tournaments are super impatient, hate to be bluffed, think that you’re a maniac, or are just poor players.